On the topology of random complexes built over stationary point processes: Betti numbers of random geometric complexes

-\item If $r_n^d = O(1)$, then $\beta_0(C(\Phi_n,r_n)) \neq 0$, w.h.p.\ \end{enumerate} \end{enumerate} \end{thm} In the absence of a contractibility result for the Vietoris--Rips complex, we are unable to estimate the second thresholds, where the homology groups vanish.
-Thus, we have the following less complete picture for the Vietoris--Rips complex.
-Since $H_0(C(\Phi_n,r_n)) = H_0(R(\Phi_n,r_n))$, we shall restrict ourselves to only $H_k(R(\Phi_n,r_n)),\ k \geq 1$, in the following theorem. \begin{thm}[Thresholds for Vietoris--Rips complexes] Let $\Phi$ be a stationary point process satisfying the assumptions on its joint intensities $\rho^{(k)} $ as in Theorems \ref{prop:exp_sub_gr_sp} and \ref{prop:exp_sub_gr_th} for all $k \geq 1$.
-Then the following statements hold for $k \geq 1$ : \begin{enumerate} \item If
+In the absence of a contractibility result for the Vietoris--Rips complex, we are unable to estimate the second thresholds, where the homology groups vanish.
+Thus we have the following less complete picture for the Vietoris--Rips complex.
+Since $H_0(C(\Phi_n,r_n)) = H_0(R(\Phi_n,r_n))$, we shall restrict ourselves to only $H_k(R(\Phi _n,r_n)), k \geq1$, in the following theorem.